 We have a number of dedicated cleaning staff members, as well as a dedicated staff from a commercial cleaning company who value the health of our kiddos and community and strive to keep the museum in the cleanest possible state.
 Their priority is sanitizing and disinfecting all exhibits, associated props, food and snack areas, common areas, and bathrooms on a regular basis using safe and approved materials and solutions.
 Surface and spot cleaning (as well as formal cleanliness checks) take place daily and during open museum hours.
 Props are switched out with new, clean ones every two hours.
 Deep cleaning occurs after hours.

-In addition, our Playologists are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
+In addition, our Playologists and other museum staff are tasked with ensuring all spills, grime, “accidents”, or leftover items on the museum floor are taken care of immediately and appropriately.
 They receive training on how to clean different types of spills and messes and are one of our first lines of defense against mess on the museum floor.

 Healthy practices make for healthy environments and partnering together makes keeping a healthy museum environment easier.

 - tightly covering coughs and sneezes

-- wash or sanitize hands after coughing, sneezing or blowing your nose
+- washing or sanitizing hands after coughing, sneezing or blowing your nose

 - washing or sanitizing hands before and after eating

-- wash and sanitize hands after bathroom breaks
+- washing and sanitizing hands after bathroom breaks

 Thank you in advance for helping us keep the museum a fun, healthy place to Create, Discover, and Learn through the Power of Play!